 Region: Langhorne Creek

 Foreign Correspondent is a hard hitting exploration of fruit character.
 Red berries zip around the mouth.
 They are enhanced by a sprinkling of herbs and spices.
 This is an uncompromising, elegant and sophisticated way to enjoy a relaxing glass of red that pairs with everything from fine food to fine company.
-It is a serious red that doesn’t ask to be taken seriously.
+Serve slightly chilled for maximum enjoyment.

-The Dolcetto and Lagrein were picked simultaneously on the 23rd of February.
-This is over a week before our standard Dolcetto picking date and two and half weeks before we picked our remaining Lagrein.
-The two were then co-fermented for 24 hours before being taken off skins for a remarkable lightness of colour and tannin.
+The Dolcetto and Lagrein were picked early for maximum freshness.
+The two were then fermented for 24 hours at very low temperature before being taken off skins for a remarkable lightness of colour and tannin.
 No oak was used for this wine which was left in stainless steel for six months before cold stabilization and bottling.